 New York Emergency Rent Assistance.
 The goal of this outreach is to help families with issues, like food, referrals to food banks, help to pay bills.
-If you live in New York City there may come a time when you need emergency housing.
+Whether you live in the Bronx, Manhattan, Brooklyn, Queens or Staten Island, there are programs that help with emergency housing.

 New York rent assistance and temporary housing programs help prevent eviction and provide temporary and transitional housing.
 Homelessness in America is a real problem, not only in New York City but across the United States.
 It can be one of the most devastating experiences, especially when you have children.